 You might think that the first choice would be whether to pick a prepaid or postpaid plan.
 But choosing between those two options is not where you should start your search.
 If you pick one or the other first, you will limit your options.
 Instead you must first understand what you need and what your plan should give you.
 This is the most important but also a very tricky step.
-Once you crack this code it will be easy for you to focus on selecting the mobile plan that is best for you.
+Once you crack this code it will be easy for you to focus on selecting the best phone plan in the Philippines that is best for you.

 Your smartphone needs can be broken into two segments: texts & calls and mobile data.

 Most postpaid plans offer unlimited texts (all net) and unlimited calls (mostly to your provider).
 Similar offers can be found included in prepaid promos.
 So, this is something you should not think about too much as it most likely will meet your needs.
 However, if you are a vibrant caller, you should know the providers of the people you speak to.
 This will help you pick a plan that meets these needs.
 Look for a plan with unlimited calls if you call others more than 5 times per week for more than 10 minutes.

 If you have been in the smartphone game for some time, you might know how much mobile data you need.
 For a smartphone novice, however, this can be difficult to predict.
 But don’t worry this step will help you figure that out.

 There are two basic components to your mobile data consumption, which are equally important:

 The total time and your activities when you are online using mobile data.